-This report, provided by the Florida Department of Education (department), compares Florida charter technical career center(s) operating in 2017-18 to non-charter district career centers statewide.
+This report compares Florida charter technical career center(s) operating in 2020-21 to non-charter district career centers statewide.
 Section 1002.34(19), Florida Statutes (F.S.), requires the commissioner of education to submit an annual comparative evaluation of charter technical career centers and non-charter career centers to the governor, the president of the Senate, the speaker of the House of Representatives, and the Senate and House committees responsible for secondary and postsecondary career and technical education.
 The comparative evaluation must address demographic and socioeconomic characteristics of the students served, types and costs of services provided, and outcomes achieved.